fenago/rabbitmq-jupyterlab/Lab_3_cb.md

-In this example we\'re going to create a Python script to monitor RabbitMQ using the JSON API that you can access from the URL `http://localhost:15672/api/`.
+In this example we're going to create a Python script to monitor RabbitMQ using the JSON API that you can access from the URL `http://localhost:15672/api/`.